tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: elim attribute key
 			- DONE: elim descript_dict entry for attribute key
 		- DONE: doc_strings
-	- TBD: Create new PortableLiquidContainer to replace Jug (Container + Item => PortableContainer => PortableLiquidContainer)
+	- INPROC: Create new PortableLiquidContainer to replace Jug (Container + Item => PortableContainer => PortableLiquidContainer)
+		- INPROC: testing fail on put non-liquid in glass_bottle; in cmd_exe debug mode
 		- TBD: [move container list routine from Invisible() to Container() ?]
 		- TBD: put() for jug fails if obj not is_beverage
 		- TBD: use chk_
 		- TBD: move print_contents_str() from Invisible to Container / eliminate
 		- TBD: create fill() method
 		- TBD: eliminate Jug (replaced by generically named PortableLiquidContainer)
-	- TBD: create Surface class!! (was 'Shelf')
-		- similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
-		- put initial shelf in Main Hall
-		- implement Control Panel as Shelf !! (may need to add control_panel after guard_goblin dies)
 	- TBD: refactor Food
 	- TBD: refactor Clothes => Garments
 		- TBD: sort out error when already wearing crown... ideally should be "You're already wearing"... not "not in your hand"